-Bench Testing the Starter is the most effective way to find out if the Starter Motor is in fact BAD.
-This is an easy test that you can accomplish yourself without having to take the Starter Motor to AutoZone or O'Reilly or Pepboys Auto Parts.
+Bench testing the starter is the most effective way to find out if the starter motor is in fact BAD.
+This is an easy test that you can accomplish yourself without having to take the starter motor to AutoZone or O'Reilly Auto Parts or Pepboys Auto Parts.

 Following these simple guidelines will save you a headache and or having to replace a good starter.

 The photo of the starter motor used in this article is of a 2000 Mazda Protegé.
 The starter motor on your vehicle will look similar.
 So, whether your car or truck is a Ford, a Chevrolet, a Nissan, a Mazda, a Dodge, a Chrysler, a Toyota or whatever...
 This starter bench test applies.